not-bz/salon-of-open-secrets/README.md

 # Information

-This repository is the digital side of the “Salon of Open Secrets” project, an open source webpage developed by “not bz studio” - not-bz.com
+This repository is the digital side of the “Salon of Open Secrets” project, an open source webpage developed by “not bz studio” - [not bz](http://not-bz.com/)

-Website can be viewed here - salonofopensecrets.at Visit for more information about the projects and the persons involved.
+Website can be viewed here - [Salon of Open Secrets](http://salonofopensecrets.at/) Visit for more information about the projects and the persons involved.